In the guide

 Consumer rights summary

-To help businesses and consumers understand the changes the Consumer Rights Act 2015 brings, the Department for Business, Energy and Industrial Strategy (BEIS) worked closely with business and consumer groups to develop a plain English summary of the key elements of the Act.
+To help businesses and consumers understand the Consumer Rights Act 2015, the Department for Business, Energy and Industrial Strategy (BEIS) worked closely with business and consumer groups to develop a plain English summary of the key elements of the Act.
 This 'consumer rights summary' is not intended to be a comprehensive guide to consumer rights, but rather a general overview of the key consumer rights, focusing on the most common issues.

 There is no legal requirement for you to display this information, but it could help you make things clearer for your customers and staff.
 The design of the information sheet is a basic layout and you may want to tailor it according to your business needs - for example, by offering a returns policy that builds on the statutory requirements, or adding examples from your own business (perhaps replacing the words 'goods', 'services' or 'digital content' with something that you sell).
 The words are legally correct and outline your customers' rights, so we suggest tailoring and adding to these words, rather than deleting or altering the wording provided.